Best Software

 Choose Conga if:

 Conga is the clear choice when Salesforce is the backbone of your operations and you want contracts to feel native.
 It is especially strong with Salesforce CPQ.
 Pricing data, product configurations, and approval rules flow straight from quote to contract.
-You will need $50K+ per year and a Salesforce admin for setup.
-But for Salesforce-centric organizations, no CLM matches this depth of integration.
+Reported deals commonly land above $50K per year once implementation is included, and setup generally assumes a Salesforce admin.
+For Salesforce-centric organizations, that native architecture is the point of the product; compare it against the API-based integrations here during your evaluation.

 Choose DocuSign CLM if:

 DocuSign CLM makes the most sense if you already use DocuSign for e-signatures and want to extend into full CLM.
 One vendor for signing and CLM simplifies procurement and support.
 The Salesforce integration is strong with a native AppExchange app and in-app signing.
-At $30K+ per year, it is a mid-to-large enterprise investment.
-But the unified signing and CLM experience is genuinely valuable if you are already in the DocuSign ecosystem.
+Pricing is custom-quoted, and Vendr's purchasing data above puts full CLM deployments squarely in mid-to-large enterprise territory - though Docusign's published-price IAM plans and CLM Essentials give smaller teams another way in.
+The unified signing and CLM experience is genuinely valuable if you are already in the Docusign ecosystem.

 Choose Ironclad if:

 Ironclad fits enterprise organizations with complex contract approval workflows beyond simple sales contracts.
 Your legal team may need sophisticated routing: high-value contracts go to the VP, international deals need compliance review, certain clause changes require legal counsel.
 Ironclad's Workflow Studio handles all of that.
 The Salesforce integration supports bi-directional sync, custom field mapping, and workflow triggers.
-At $40K+ per year, it is a serious investment.
+Pricing is custom-quoted - Vendr reports contracts at a median of about $40,000/year across 363 purchases (range $15,000-$104,272) - so it is a serious investment at scale.
 But it scales from mid-market to enterprise.

 Choose Juro if:

-Juro is the best option for mid-market companies that value modern UX and fast setup.
-Enterprise tools like Conga and Ironclad can take months.
-Juro typically goes live in days to weeks.
+Juro is a strong option for mid-market companies that value modern UX and fast setup.
+Enterprise CLM rollouts are configuration projects; Juro is materially lighter to stand up, though neither vendor publishes a timeline.
 It covers the essentials: creating contracts from opportunities, syncing status, mapping custom fields.
 No native app complexity.
-At $15K-$40K per year, it balances capability and cost well for companies with 100-500 employees.
+Per Vendr's purchasing data, the median Juro contract is about $31,164/year (range $11,976-$132,339), which balances capability and cost well for mid-market teams.

 Choose Bind if:

-Bind is the right starting point for growing companies under 100 employees that want Salesforce integration without enterprise complexity or pricing.
+Bind is built around agentic AI rather than traditional workflow software, which makes it a strong starting point for teams that want Salesforce integration without an enterprise configuration project - and it scales up to enterprise on the Enterprise plan.
 The Business tier at $500/month includes a Salesforce connector for auto-population, opportunity association, and status syncing.
 Bind's AI-first approach adds something unique: you can draft contracts conversationally using Salesforce data as context.
 Learn how Bind helps sales teams close deals faster with CRM-connected contract workflows.
-If $15K+ per year for Juro or Ironclad is beyond your budget, Bind delivers meaningful integration at a fraction of the cost.
+If the Vendr medians for Juro and Ironclad above are beyond your budget, Bind delivers meaningful integration at a published price.

 Do I need native Salesforce integration?